Symbolic, Distributed and Distributional Representations for Natural Language Processing in the Era of Deep Learning: a Survey: Composing distributed representations

 \subsubsection{Lexical Functional Compositional Distributional Semantic Models}

 Lexical Functional Models are compositional distributional semantic models where words are tensors and each type of word is represented by tensors of different order.
 Composing meaning is then composing these tensors to obtain vectors.
-These models have solid mathematical background linking Lambek pregroup theory, formal semantics and distributional semantics \cite{DBLP:journals/corr/abs-1003-4394}.
-Lexical Function models are \emph{composable} distributed representations, yet, in the following, we will examine whether these models produce vectors that my be \emph{interpreted}.
+These models have solid mathematical background linking Lambek pregroup theory, formal semantics and distributional semantics \citep{DBLP:journals/corr/abs-1003-4394}.
+Lexical Function models are concatenative compositional, yet, in the following, we will examine whether these models produce vectors that my be \emph{interpreted}.

 To determine whether these models produce \emph{interpretable} vectors, we start from a simple Lexical Function model applied to two word sequences.
-This model has been largely analyzed in \cite{baroni-zamparelli:2010:EMNLP} as matrices were considered better linear models to encode \emph{adjectives}.
+This model has been largely analyzed in \citep{baroni-zamparelli:2010:EMNLP} as matrices were considered better linear models to encode \emph{adjectives}.

 In Lexical Functional models over two words sequences, there is one of the two words which as a tensor of order 2 (that is, a matrix) and one word that is represented by a vector.
-For example, \emph{adjectives} are matrices and nouns are vectors \cite{baroni-zamparelli:2010:EMNLP} in adjective-noun sequences.
+For example, \emph{adjectives} are matrices and nouns are vectors \citep{baroni-zamparelli:2010:EMNLP} in adjective-noun sequences.
 Hence, adjective-noun sequences like \emph{``black cat''} or \emph{``white dog''} are represented as:

 where $\matrix{BLACK}$ and $\matrix{WHITE}$ are matrices representing the two adjectives and $\vec{cat}$ and $\vec{dog}$ are the two vectors representing the two nouns.

 These two words models are \emph{partially interpretable}: knowing the adjective it is possible to extract the noun but not vice-versa.
 In fact, if matrices for adjectives are invertible, there is the possibility of extracting which nouns has been related to particular adjectives.
 For example, if $\matrix{BLACK}$ is invertible, the inverse matrix $\matrix{BLACK}^{-1}$ can be used to extract the vector of \emph{cat} from the vector $f(\text{black cat})$: